 There isn't a Pokémon fan around that hasn't at least heard of Missingno.
-Especially for kids playing Pokémon Red and Blue for the first time, Missingno. was not only exciting but decidedly creepy, to boot, sparking some of the series' original dark lore and continuing to spawn creepypastas today.
+Especially for kids playing Pokémon Red and Blue for the first time, Missingno. was not only exciting but decidedly creepy but also sparking some of the series' original dark lore and continuing to spawn creepypasta today.
 Why wouldn't it?
 A strange series of actions in a game spawns this mass of glitched-out pixels and catching it does weird things to your game file?

 Anyone, especially a fresh-faced kid, would find their mind racing with all sorts of disturbing theories and explanations.

 Though we've since discovered the exact reasoning and coding processes that create Missingno. (as well as its many brothers and sisters), its legend will never be forgotten.
 In fact, one zealous Missingno. fan has gone so far as to add Missingno. into a modern Pokémon game!
 And quite effectively, too.

 If you thought you'd seen every form of Missingno., just wait until you see it in 3D!

 YouTube user (and bona fide game hacker) VGMoose has created the 3D monstrosity from scratch (using the program SketchUp), then used open-source 3DS extraction tools such as Ohana3DS to pull out the code from Pokémon Omega Ruby and Alpha Sapphire and switch an existing Pokémon's model for his custom Missingno. skin.

 “It was kind of a trial-and-error learning experience.
 I had to do a lot of research about 3D modeling to make the model, then apply the texture so it looked right in the game.
 It’s still not perfect, but a little glitchiness is forgivable when it comes to Missingno.”